PE-8: Five Point Checklist When Planning for Patient Engagement

 These are only a few of my tips and tricks.
 What about you?
 What advice do you have in regard to patient and public engagement in health research?

 This is the eighth in an ongoing series of posts by Carolyn specifically addressing patient and public engagement.
-Look for the next wave of posts in Summer 2017.
+Links to other posts in the series are below:

 - PE-1: What is Patient Engagement Health Research?